gamtiq/amd-proc-plugin/README.md

 where `compile` is the name of registered/configured procedure.

 If procedure name is not specified in the resource name, the default procedure will be used.
+When procedure name is not specified in the resource name, the resource loader also should be omitted in the resource name.
+Otherwise plugin does not work correctly.
+So default procedure can be used only with default resource loader (see below).

 ## Configuration